HugoGGuerrier/lime-language/doc/user_manual.md

 ```

 Unlike constants, variables are mutable, so it is possible to change their
-value after its declaration.
-It is also possible to declare a variable without
+value after their declaration.
+It is also possible to declare a variable
-any value and defer its initialization.
-In that case, you MUST provide a type
+without any value and defer its initialization.
+In that case, you **MUST**
-annotation to the variable.
+provide a type annotation to the variable.

 ```lime
 fun main {